 - Used on crop dusting, external load flights, by law enforcement

-But the Robinson R44 is also among the most dangerous.
+The Robinson R44 is among the most dangerous helicopters.
 In fact, the manufacturer of the model issued a recall to fix the fuel tanks that were improperly designed and could catch fire even in low-impact crashes.
 It is not known yet whether the aircraft that crashed had its fuel tank replaced or that was an operation to follow.